vipulnaik/diet-exercise-health/notes/2024-01-12-pfizer-covid-vaccine-updated-booster-dose.md

 By midnight, I had started feeling slight pain a bit more broadly, in my right neck/shoulder area and to a lesser extent also in my left neck/shoulder area.

+## Aftereffects: overnight (from 2024-01-12 to 2024-01-13)

+As the injection site was still a bit sore, I spent most of my night sleeping on my left side, though I did switch to my right side intermittently (with the weight distributed in a way that it wouldn't fall too much on the sore spot).
+Overall, I subjectively experienced feverishness, chills, and body aches, and felt the need to stay warm, but the subjective measurement of this is confounded by the fact that it tends to be cold at night anyway and I generally feel cold at night.

+I woke up a little after 10 AM (later than my usual time, though not by much) feeling okay though not in perfect health.
+My temperature readings were now in the 98.7 to 99.1 range, and I did not subjectively feel feverish.